SuvidyaNP/ML_Assignment-Regression/README.md

 Name: fetch_california_housing (from sklearn.datasets)

 **Steps Implemented**
-1. Data Preprocessing:
+**1. Data Preprocessing:**

-1-Loaded the dataset using fetch_california_housing.
+- Loaded the dataset using fetch_california_housing.
-2-Standardized the features using StandardScaler to ensure all variables have equal importance.
+- Standardized the features using StandardScaler to ensure all variables have equal importance.

-2. Model Training:
+**2. Model Training:**

 a-Split the data into training and testing sets. b-Trained the following models: